 All the user's manuals contain the contact number and address where the customers can register complaints.
 The user's manual is concluded with this information.

-Check your progress Note a.
-Write your answer in the space given below b.
-Compare your answer at the end of the unit i.
-What is technical manual writing?
+- Compare your answer at the end of the unit - What is technical manual writing? i.

 In this Chapter we are able to be the essential qualities of Notice, Agenda and Meetings.
 You are also exposed to significance of Agenda.